xiaohw7/cgmoi/README.md

 - For each DPDT relay, NO2 and NC1 should be connected to the black wire of actuator while NO1 and NC2 should be connected to the red wire of actuator.

-- Use `linear_actuator_script.ino` to control the actuators through serial monitor.
+- Use `linear_actuator_script.ino` to control the actuators by sending commands through serial monitor.

 |Commands that can be sent |What it does|
 |--------------------------|------------|